elba7r/system-v9/erpnext/docs/user/manual/en/accounts/articles/withdrawing-salary-from-owners-equity-account.md

 ### Example

-Example journal entry (using Journal Voucher in ERPNext) for a withdrawal of $1000 would be:
+Example journal entry (using Journal Voucher in Revalue ERP) for a withdrawal of $1000 would be:

 1. Credit **Cash** $1000
 2. Debit **Owner's Draws** $1000